fudge88/miumiu/README.md

 #### Navigation
 > **All Users:**
 >> - As a user i would like to be able to view all products
->> - As a user i would liek to be able to view specified product details
+>> - As a user i would like to be able to view specific product details
->> - As a user i would like to view the number of items in my basket and the incurred cost
+>> - As a user i would like to view the number of items in my basket and the cost

 #### Registration and Accounts
 > **User:**